themap/themap/docs/layer.md

 ## get_default_style

-It provides default style defination for layer.
+It provides default style definition for layer.
 Ideally after creating new layer, if you intend to style it further, you should acquire defualt style dict and change that dict further. e.g.

     layer = themap.layer.create_layer(layer,token)
     style = themap.layer.get_default_style()